 The 147th renewal of the 2021 Kentucky Derby, also known as “The Fastest Two Minutes in Sports” take place on the first Saturday of May.
 The race that dates back to 1875 has become a spring tradition with countless fans around the globe viewing the Derby on TV and thousands, approximately 160,000.00 attending the event in person.
 Here’s your fan guide to the 2021 Kentucky Derby.

 What time is the 2021 Kentucky Derby?

-The Kentucky Derby day will be televised on NBC TV from 2:30 pm ET and the main event for the 2020 Kentucky Derby will start traditionally 6:30 pm ET on Saturday, September 5
+The Kentucky Derby day will be televised on NBC TV from 2:30 pm ET and the main event for the Kentucky Derby will start traditionally at 6:30 pm ET on Saturday of May.